PathPlanning/SuboptimalSIPP/README.md

 # SuboptimalSIPP

-## Description
+## Overview
-This project contains an implementation of different versions of Bounded Sub-ptimal Safe Interval Path Planning algorithm as described in the [ICAPS 2020 paper](https://aaai.org/ojs/index.php/ICAPS/article/view/6674) ([arXiv version](https://arxiv.org/abs/2006.01195)).
+This project contains an implementation of different versions of Bounded Sub-Optimal Safe Interval Path Planning algorithm as described in the [ICAPS 2020 paper](https://aaai.org/ojs/index.php/ICAPS/article/view/6674) ([arXiv version](https://arxiv.org/abs/2006.01195)).

-Technically this project was forked from [AA-SIPP(m) project](https://github.com/PathPlanning/AA-SIPP-m/) and then additional functionality added, i.e. three different suboptimal versions of SIPP were inmplemented:
+Technically this project was forked from [AA-SIPP(m) project](https://github.com/PathPlanning/AA-SIPP-m/) and then additional functionality was added, i.e. three different suboptimal versions of SIPP were implemented (see the paper for more details):
-* Weighted SIPP with duplicate states (WSIPPd)
+* Weighted SIPP with duplicate states and limited re-expansions (WSIPPd)
-* Weighted SIPP with re-expansions (WSIPPr)
+* Weighted SIPP with (unlimited) re-expansions (WSIPPr)
 * SIPP with FOCAL list (FocalSIPP)